top of page

 What is a Wind Lease?

-A wind lease is a long-term legal contract that lets a wind developer build and operate wind turbines on your property for a specific period of time.
+A wind lease is a long-term legal contract that lets a wind developer build and operate wind turbines on your property for a specific time.
 The wind developer typically sells the electricity generated by the turbines back to the local utility company.
 In exchange for the use of their land, landowners get paid lease payments.

 Wind lease agreements create a landlord/tenant relationship.
 The right to use the land comes with some control over the leased property.
 The landowner must not interfere with the wind company's rights as stated in the agreement.